Kvitekvist/Auriel-s-Dream/README.md

 5. True Miraak-Harder Miraak.
 Powers up Miraak.
 6. Harder Dragons Addon.
 Dragons har much harder to take down.
 7. Know Your Enemy - Trait-based resistances and weaknesses.
 You should use different weapon / spell types against different types of enemies.
+8. 4.
+Scarcity SE - Less Loot Mod.
+Loot becomes much less scares, slowing down your economical growth, and makes finding good treasure much more exciting.
+9. Bring Your Silver Lite Vamps Ghosts and Werewolves version - You will need silver weapons to better deal with vampires, ghosts and werewolves!

 ### Noteworthy Mods